What are Dips good for?

 DIPS FOR DELTS?
 LET US SEE HOW THOSE SHOULDERS LOOK AT THE END OF A SESSION!

 This looks like an effective movement to hit some severe deltoids.
-For those who want size on your shoulders, make sure they get plenty of attention from this move or any other similar movements, such as front raises and overhead presses.
+For those who want size on your shoulders, make sure they get plenty of attention from this move or similar movements, such as front raises and overhead presses.

 Also, get some top-quality protein shakes to help get those amino acids where they need to go…in your muscles!